 So… here I am ready to share my Journey on Healing from Anxiety..

 What you don’t know is that I have struggled with anxiety since middle school.
 This has been an ongoing battle for years.
-Truthfully, I thought I had finally rid myself of it just a few months before my Josie girl was born.
+Truthfully, I thought I had finally rid myself of it just a few months before my second was born.

-I had finally worked through my post-birth trauma from my first daughter (you can read her birth story here) and I felt like I had hit the sweet spot in life.
+I had finally worked through my post-birth trauma from my first daughter and I felt like I had hit the sweet spot in life.
 Our family was growing, my husband’s business was booming, and I was finally taking care of myself.

-And then we welcomed Josie into this world.
-(You can read her birth story here)
+And then we welcomed our second daughter into this world.

 Much to my surprise, two days later… my world shattered into a million little pieces.
-Josie was diagnosed with CHD.
-(Read how we found out here)
+She was diagnosed with CHD.

 This diagnosis should have sent me into a downward spiral… and it almost did… but it’s what led me to true healing.